EEOC/Agency Class Investigation and Litigation Defense

 - EEOC (Philadelphia Office) v.
 Target Corporation (E.D.
 Pa.): Defended against a class claim alleging racial discrimination in hiring, promotion, discipline, and discharge as well as race-based harassment.
 Successfully concluded the defense with a favorable settlement.

 - EEOC (Chicago Office) v.
 X Corporation: Defended Fortune 50 employer against a nationwide investigation alleging that the employer’s criminal background check policy violated Title VII of the Civil Rights Act of 1964.
-The EEOC agreed not to commence litigation.
+The EEOC agreed to dismiss the underlying charges and not to commence litigation.

 - EEOC (Minneapolis Office) v.
 X Corporation (Commissioner’s Charge): Defended a Fortune 500 employer against a nationwide Commissioner’s Charge alleging violations of Title VII and the ADA.
 Negotiated a settlement that did not include any payment to the EEOC or any individual.